 We do all we can to give young people opportunities to succeed in our school.
-As best we can we try not to place students in situations they are unable to manage.
+As best we can, we try not to place students in situations they are unable to manage.
 It is crucial that our response to their distress and related behaviours is supportive and focuses on how to quieten the sympathetic nervous system (fight, flight, or freeze).
 We do this by facilitating long-term relationships which allow strong attachment bonds to grow.
 Our staff have a responsibility to be physically, and emotionally present, attentive, attuned, and responsive to students based on their understanding of the Neuro-Sequential Model of Education and their training in trauma informed practice.
 By being curious, attentive, engaged, and playful, staff aim to cultivate trust with our students, this increases students' levels of oxytocin, positively and permanently impacting the developing teenage brain.

-As a minimum, all staff will-receive regular training about recognising and responding to trauma and mental health and wellbeing challenges issues and receive annual child protection training to enable them to keep themselves and students safe.
-Recently, training has included trauma informed practice in responding to adverse childhood experiences (ACEs) and currently training is focused on the 'Neuro-Sequential Model of Education' (Dr Bruce Perry) and PACEful strategies in the classroom.
+As a minimum, all staff receive regular termly training about recognising and responding to behaviours rooted in trauma and mental health and wellbeing challenges issues and receive annual child protection training to enable them to keep themselves and students safe.
+Recently, training has included trauma informed practice in responding to adverse childhood experiences (ACEs) and currently training is focused on the 'Neuro-Sequential Model of Education' (Dr Bruce Perry) and PACEful strategies in the classroom (Dr Dan Hughes).

 Training opportunities for staff who require more in-depth knowledge is offered as part of our performance management process.
-Additional CPD may be needed throughout the year where it becomes apparent that an individual or a group of students need targeted support
+Additional CPD may be needed throughout the year where it becomes apparent that an individual or a group of students need targeted support.

-This policy should be read in conjunction with the following policies:
+This policy should be read in conjunction with the following policies: Policies | St Edward's School

 - Safeguarding policy

-- SEND policy.
+- SEND policy

 - Supporting Students with Medical Needs policy

 - Promoting Positive Behaviour policy

 - LAC and Post LAC policy

 - Anti-bullying policy

 - Equality and Diversity policy

 - Attendance policy

 - PSHE policy

-APPENDIX:
+- Appraisal Policy

-Further information and sources of support about common mental health issues
+APPENDIX: Further information and sources of support about common mental health issues